nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 #### Getting guidance on the usage of the application: `help`
 Displays guidance for menu features.
+This command is case-insensitive.

 Format: `help`